gaearon/react-stateful/README.md

 This example assumes [ES7 decorators](https://github.com/wycats/javascript-decorators) ([Babel](https://babeljs.io/) supports them with `"stage": 1`).
 However they're easy and clean to write in desugared form, so try [Babel REPL](https://babeljs.io/repl/) if you're curious.

-### Example

-This code needs Babel stage 1 enabled for the decorator syntax to work.

 ```js
 import React, { PropTypes } from 'react';
 import Stateful from 'react-stateful';